kevall474/linux-pkg/README.md

 - RT and other runqueues are just the same as the CFS's.
 - Wake up tasks preempt currently running tasks if its interactivity score value is higher.

+## RDB load balancer

+An experimental load balancer for CacULE.
+It is a lightweight load balancer which is a replacement of CFS load balancer.
+It migrates tasks based on their interactivity scores.

 ## BMQ CPU Scheduler

 BitMap Queue CPU scheduler, referred to as BMQ from here on, is an evolution